 If you want to change the order number in Magento 2 you must have a valid reason for it.
 Unfortunately, Magento doesn't allow you to add any prefixes, suffixes, or custom characters to your order numbers which would make them easier to recognize.

 By default, order numbers have 9 digits.
-It is not very convenient since it doesn't tell much about the order and doesn't allow to process orders fast enough.
+It is not very convenient since it doesn't tell much about the order and doesn't allow to enough.

 Whether you want to add a store code, year, or any other custom character to your order number, you have to customize them.